Georgian Airways Flight 834: Passengers and crews

-Majority of those on board Flight 834 were staffs from the United Nations.
+The majority of those on board Flight 834 were staff from the United Nations.
 The aircraft manifest listed 20 UN workers.
 The passengers included UN peacekeepers and officials, humanitarian workers and electoral assistants.
 The official UN news bulletin reported that 14 of the passengers were members of MONUSCO.
 Others were from various UN entities, such as the United Nations Development Programme (UNDP), UN Office for the Coordination of Humanitarian Affairs (OCHA), World Food Programme (WFP), and United Nations Office for Project Services (UNOPS).
 Five non-UN passengers were staff from non-governmental organizations in the Democratic Republic of the Congo or from other international organizations.
 UN reported that the non-UN passengers of Flight 834 were staffs from the DRC government, Congolese electoral commission, International Criminal Court, International Rescue Committee and Pacific Architects and Engineers.